 Renting to students is often a great way to charge reliable rents and work with a consistently growing tenant pool.
 The benefits of renting to a student population quickly become apparent, including the following:

-•High degree of appreciation: One of the primary benefits associated with purchasing an investment property in a college dominated neighborhood or city is the high degree of appreciation its likely to experience.
+One of the primary benefits associated with purchasing an investment property in a college dominated neighbourhood or city is the high degree of appreciation its likely to experience.
 College towns are relatively insulated markets, meaning they’re less likely to devalue, even when national markets experience a downturn.

-•Large tenant pool: When you purchase an investment property in a college town or neighborhood, you’re providing yourself with instant access to a large population of tenants actively seeking new housing opportunities.
+When you purchase an investment property in a college town or neighbourhood, you’re providing yourself with instant access to a large population of tenants actively seeking new housing opportunities.
 This allows you to position your property to meet their needs.

-By investing in a property targeted to students, you are opening yourself up to a number of risks not associated with more traditional property rental opportunities.
+By investing in a property targeted to students, you are opening yourself up to several risks not associated with more traditional property rental opportunities.
 Here are just some of the central drawbacks you may experience when you begin renting to a student population:

-•Challenging summer months: When classes aren’t in-session, it may be difficult to find tenants who want to rent your property.
+When classes aren’t in session, it may be difficult to find tenants who want to rent your property.
 This is particularly pronounced in smaller towns, where the local university is the primary employer, as well as the central educational institution.

-•Hands-on property management: The income generated by renting out a student investment property is far from passive.
-In fact, you’re much more likely to have to use a hands-on approach to property management when managing university-oriented housing.
+The income generated by renting out a student investment property is far from passive.
+You’re much more likely to have to use a hands-on approach to property management when managing university-oriented housing.
 Roommate disputes, disruptive tenants and more can cause serious headaches.

 Savvy investors can use several smart tools to mitigate the potential risk they’re opening themselves up to by investing in student housing.
 Here are just a few ways you can limit the risk associated with student housing investments:

-•Craft a creative lease: The first place to consider adding protections and safeguards is in your lease.
+The first place to consider adding protections and safeguards is in your lease.
 A well-crafted lease is a cornerstone of student housing.
 Because most students won’t have an extensive credit history, you should require parental co-signers on all leases you issue at your property.
-This not only adds a layer of liability, it also serves to ensure a guarantor, which means rent will be paid on-time and in-full.
+This not only adds a layer of liability, but it also serves to ensure a guarantor, which means rent will be paid on-time and in-full.

-•Sub-divide utilities: If they’re not already, sub-divide the utilities at your property so each tenant is responsible for paying their share of the water, gas and hydro bills.
-This can help you minimize both potential tenant disputes over high utility charges, as well as your own liability to pay exorbitant energy and water costs.
+Sub-divide the utilities at your property so each tenant is responsible for paying their share of the water, gas and hydro bills.
+This can help you minimize both potential tenant disputes over high utility charges, as well as your liability to pay exorbitant energy and water costs.

-•Hire a resident assistant: To ensure your tenants are behaving properly and your property isn’t at risk of serious damage, consider hiring a resident assistant to live on-site and police student behavior.
-Even the mere presence of an on-site managerial authority can significantly deter bad behavior from occurring in the first-place.
+To ensure your tenants are behaving properly and your property isn’t at risk of serious damage, consider hiring a resident assistant to live on-site and police student behaviour.
+Even the mere presence of an on-site managerial authority can significantly deter bad behaviour from occurring in the first place.

-•Make rules clear and concise: When crafting your lease agreements, consider every possible scenario that may arise at your property.
-Even if you think it goes without saying certain activities are prohibited, make sure to include it somewhere in your lease documents.
+When crafting your lease agreements, consider every possible scenario that may arise at your property.
+Even if you think certain activities are prohibited, make sure to include it somewhere in your lease documents.
 Prohibit illegal drug use, designate ‘quiet hours,’ water gun bans and more.
 Make it clear what you expect from the students renting your property.

 Student housing can be a great investment for savvy real estate professionals looking for their next investment.
 But, it’s important to acknowledge the challenges associated with owning a property targeted to college students.

-Purchasing an investment property in a college town or neighborhood could provide you with a high return on your investment, through its appreciation and the passive income you generate by charging rent.
+Purchasing an investment property in a college town or neighbourhood could provide you with a high return on your investment, through its appreciation and the passive income you generate by charging rent.